Ferdinand II of Portugal: Later life

+Death

+When he was 60, Ferdinand suffered from facial cancer that severely disfigured him and kept him away from public life.
+On 12 December 1885, due to double vision caused by the tumor, he tripped when going down the stairs to the foyer of the São Carlos Theater, violently hitting his head against a wall and fell into a coma, dying three days after.
+In his will, he left almost all his assets to his second wife, which caused a public commotion.

+He rests next to Mary II, his first wife, in the Pantheon of the House of Braganza, in São Vicente de Fora, Lisbon.

 Marriages and descendants

-In 1836 Ferdinand married Queen Maria II of Portugal.
+On 9 April 1836, Ferdinand married Queen Maria II of Portugal.
 Eleven children were born to the royal couple before Maria died of complications due to childbirth in 1853.
 Ferdinand was destined to outlive eight of his eleven children.
 In late 1861, an attack of cholera or typhoid fever struck the royal family and Ferdinand suffered the tragedy of witnessing the death of three of his five surviving sons.

 Later in his life, Ferdinand married again in Lisbon on 10 June 1869 to actress Elisa Hensler (Neuchâtel, 22 May 1836 – Lisbon, Coração de Jesus, 21 May 1929).
 Just before the marriage, she was styled Gräfin (Countess) von Edla by Ferdinand's cousin Ernest II, Duke of Saxe-Coburg and Gotha.
 The couple had no children.